Kong/terraform-provider-konnect/docs/resources/portal_product_version.md

 - `deprecated` (Boolean) Whether the api product version on the portal is deprecated
 - `portal_id` (String) The Portal identifier
 - `product_version_id` (String) API product version identifier
-- `publish_status` (String) Publication status of the API product version on the portal. must be one of ["published", "unpublished"]
+- `publish_status` (String) Publication status of the API product version on the portal. possible known values include one of ["published", "unpublished"]

 ### Optional